Rosewood massacre: Racial tensions in Florida

 In the mid-1920s, the Ku Klux Klan (KKK) reached its peak membership in the South and Midwest after a revival beginning around 1915.
 Its growth was due in part to tensions from rapid industrialization and social change in many growing cities; in the Midwest and West, its growth was related to the competition of waves of new immigrants from Southern and Eastern Europe.
 The KKK was strong in the Florida cities of Jacksonville and Tampa; Miami's chapter was influential enough to hold initiations at the Miami Country Club.
 The Klan also flourished in smaller towns of the South where racial violence had a long tradition dating back to the Reconstruction era.
 An editor of The Gainesville Daily Sun admitted that he was a member of the Klan in 1922, and praised the organization in print.

 Despite Governor Catts' change of attitude, White mob action frequently occurred in towns throughout north and central Florida and went unchecked by local law enforcement.
 Extrajudicial violence against Black residents was so common that it seldom was covered by newspapers.
 In 1920, Whites removed four Black men from jail, who were suspects accused of raping a White woman in Macclenny, and lynched them.
 In Ocoee the same year, two Black citizens armed themselves to go to the polls during an election.
 A confrontation ensued and two White election officials were shot, after which a White mob destroyed Ocoee's Black community, causing as many as 30 deaths, and destroying 25 homes, two churches, and a Masonic Lodge.
-Just weeks before the Rosewood massacre, the Perry Race Riot occurred on December 14 and 15, 1922, in which Whites burned Charles Wright at the stake and attacked the Black community of Perry, Florida after a White schoolteacher was murdered.
+Just weeks before the Rosewood massacre, the Perry massacre occurred on December 14 and 15, 1922, in which Whites burned Charles Wright at the stake and attacked the Black community of Perry, Florida after a White schoolteacher was murdered.
 On the day following Wright's lynching, Whites shot and hanged two more Black men in Perry; next they burned the town's Black school, Masonic lodge, church, amusement hall, and several families' homes.